The annual Hiscox / Royal Institution debate: What is the DNA of an Entrepreneur?

 Hosted by broadcaster and science writer Vivienne Parry OBE, the debate was long and lively and you can get a flavour of the event from the video below.

-You can also watch our extended interviews with Luke and Andrew on our YouTube channel and get involved with the issues raised in both the report and the debate via Twitter using the hashtag #bornormade.
+You can also watch our extended interviews with Luke and Andrew on our YouTube channel (external link) and get involved with the issues raised in both the report and the debate via Twitter using the hashtag #bornormade.